 According to Section 30 of the Advocates Act, 1961, every advocate whose name is entered in the state Bar Council shall be entitled to practise:

-A person who wishes to be enrolled as an advocate is currently required to pass the Bar Council of India examination.
+If a person wishes to be enrolled as an advocate they are currently required to pass the Bar Council of lndia examination.
 No person can, however, be enrolled on the roll of more than one state Bar Council.

-Certain High Court Amendments, such as in Bombay and Madhya Pradesh, to Order XXV of the CPC, empower these courts to add third party financiers to the litigation which they are financing and also demand security from such financiers for the costs incurred by other parties to such litigation.
-In Orissa, if the courts are satisfied that there is an element of champerty and maintenance in a case, they can direct a plaintiff to furnish security for a defendant’s estimated costs in that litigation.
+Certain High Court Amendments, such as in Bombay and Madhya Pradesh, to Order XXV of the CPC, empower these Courts to add third-party financiers to the litigation that they are financing and also to demand security from such financiers for the costs incurred by other parties to such litigation.

-There are no regulations over third-party funding of litigation in India implying that all types of civil proceedings can be funded by third parties.
+There are no regulations over third-party funding of litigation in India – although there are limitations, as discussed in 2.1 Third-Party Litigation Funding – implying that all types of civil proceedings can be funded by third parties.

 Since there are currently no regulations regarding third-party funding of litigation in India, it could be available to both the parties until specific regulations are made in this regard.

 Presently, it is understood that there are no minimum or maximum thresholds on third-party funding of litigation in India as there are no specific regulations in this regard.
 However, third-party funding agreements are strictly scrutinised by the courts to ensure that such agreements are not unenforceable for any of the factors set out in 2.1 Third-Party Litigation Funding.